 There are mechanisms in the Treaty on the Functioning of the European Union which allow the European Commission to bring legal proceedings against Member States which do not fulfil their obligations under the Treaty (see article 258 of TFEU) and also allowing one Member State to bring an action against another Member State (article 259).
 Similarly, Member States and EU institutions can bring proceedings against EU institutions for wrongful acts or wrongful failures to act.
-Member States and natural or legal persons are also able to challenge individual decisions and administrative acts in the European Court of Justice.
+Member States and natural or legal persons are also able to challenge individual decisions and administrative acts in the Court of Justice of the European Union.

 In EU law there is an important principle known as the doctrine of direct effect.
 This doctrine allows individuals and other legal persons (such as companies) to enforce their rights under EU law directly, as opposed to only Member States having the ability to do so.
 A provision is said to be of ‘vertical’ direct effect if a person can enforce it directly against a Member State.
 A provision is said to be of ‘horizontal’ direct effect if a person can enforce it directly against another EU citizen.